AmieDD/C-Sharp-Math-Operator/statement.md

 The binary multiplication assignment operator.

-The * operator is predefined for numeric types to do mathmatical multiplication.
+The * operator is predefined for numeric types to do mathematical multiplication.
 The *= operator can't be overloaded directly, but user-defined types can overload the * operator